fabiano/fabiano.github.io/drafts/automate-the-iis-configuration-with-powershell.md

 Default Web Site 1    Started    %SystemDrive%\inetpub\wwwroot  http *:80:
 ```

-Now that the module was loaded we can move forward.
+Now that the module was loaded you can move forward.

 ## Creating a website

-Let's start creating a simple website to get used with the cmdlets.
+To get used to the cmdlets, begin creating a simple website.

 ```powershell
 > New-Item -Type "Directory" -Path "C:\inetpub\wwwroot\demo01"